bladewheels/GildedRoseAPI/README.md

   * ranges e.g. names starting with?
 IDs? [ ]
   * pagination? [ ]
     * (variable?) page size? [ ]
+    * how to determine serverside *viewed* status, for each item, for the purposes of determing *surge pricing*?
   * consciously choose to return *in-stock* yes/no attribute with each item [ ]
     * i.e. rather than *not* returning items that *are* out-of-stock
     * this allows callers to parallelize their *get-all, by-page* calls *without* inadvertently missing/duplicating items that go in or out of stock during the query time